smartbch/docs/pos-scheme-draft.md

 This document introduces our solution, which is named as LeverDay.
 It begins with a smart contract named XHedge which extends the function of AnyHedge (a famous Bitcoin Cash futures contract).
 Then it combines XHedge and the concept of coin-day to enable voting.

-Just like AnyHedge, XHedge needs an oracle to submit the price of BCH (relative to USD) onto smartBCH.
+Just like AnyHedge, XHedge needs one or more oracles to submit the price of BCH (relative to USD) onto smartBCH.

 XHedge allows Bob to divide some BCH into a LeverNFT and a HedgeNFT.
 Bob needs to provide the following arguments: